panev/panev.net-2014/README.md

 ## Workflow

-I use a nifty grunt task called ``` html-build ``` for putting together bits of html, so if you want to make changes to the html, you have to modify the files inside the html-parts folder—those compile into the actual html pages in the main folder.
+I use a nifty grunt task called html-build for putting together bits of html, so if you want to make changes to the html, you have to modify the files inside the ``` html-parts ``` folderâ€”those compile into the actual html pages in the main folder.
+It is imparative that you do this, other wise the markup wont be updated properly.

 Compiling css is similar, modify scss files and grunt takes care of the rest.